igemsoftware2021/CarpinchoToeholdDesigner/README.md

  - **.csv file**: All thermodynamic parameters, ensemble defects, sequences and structures information

 ###Limitations
+- Limited by the standardized structure at unpaired =11 and paired = 10
+- Slow for large libraries
+- The code does not contain the best toeholds score

 [1] J. N. Zadeh, C. D. Steenberg, J. S. Bois, B. R. Wolfe, M. B. Pierce, A. R. Khan, R. M. Dirks, N. A. Pierce.
 NUPACK: analysis and design of nucleic acid systems.
 J Comput Chem, 32:170–173, 2011.

 [2] Green, A.A. et al. (2020).
 Complex cellular logic computation using ribocomputing devices.
 Nature, 548, p.
 117-121.